subakarank/secretlab/README.md

 ## Security Vulnerabilities

-If you discover a security vulnerability to Subakaran via [subakaranmca@gmail.com](mailto:subakaranmca@gmail.com).
+If you discover a security vulnerability then email to Subakaran via [subakaranmca@gmail.com](mailto:subakaranmca@gmail.com).

 ## License

 The Laravel framework is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).
-API is only allowed to use and modify Author and SecretLab.
-Not allowed to use and modify by anyone
+API is only allowed to use and modify by Author and SecretLab.
+Not allowed to use and modify by anyone.